-Keep in mind that you may not be approved for the full amount of your outstanding credit cards.
+You may not be approved for the full amount of your outstanding credit cards.
 This means that you’ll be responsible for the balance on your new card, as well as any other cards that are still outstanding.

-If you have many different kinds of debt, including credit cards and student loans, this might work best for you.
+If you have many kinds of debt, including credit cards and student loans, this might work best for you.
 But consider taking out a loan only if the interest rate is less than what you’re currently paying.
 For instance, if you get a rate that’s lower than that of your credit cards but higher than that of your student loans, use a debt consolidation loan to pay off your credit cards.
-Then continue with student loan payments as normal.
+Continue with student loan payments as normal.

 Another debt consolidation option is a home equity line of credit (HELOC).
 With this type of debt consolidation, you borrow against the equity of your home — so it’s for people who have substantial equity in their home.